Apply to the Life Chances Fund: 2020 Further Allocation Process

 Social Impact Bonds (SIBs) represent a significant opportunity to reform public services, improve social outcomes and create savings for the taxpayer.
-To support the growth of this market, government is contributing £80 million to a Life Chances Fund, which will support locally developed projects.
+To assist the growth of this market, the government contributed £80 million to a Life Chances Fund, supporting the establishment and scaling of locally developed projects.

 Life Chances Fund

-The £80 million has been committed by central government to provide contributions to outcome payments for payment-by-results contracts, which involve socially minded investors - ie towards Social Impact Bonds (SIBs).
+The £80 million was committed by central government in 2016 to provide contributions, over a nine-year period, to outcome payments for payment-by-results contracts, which involve socially minded investors - ie towards Social Impact Bonds (SIBs).
 These contracts must be locally commissioned and aim to tackle complex social problems.

-The Life Chances Fund will aim for contributions of around 20% of total outcomes payments, with local commissioners paying for the majority of the outcomes payments.
-However the level of contribution from the LCF will be refined to reflect the balance in savings that are generated for the wider public sector.
-Where the rate of savings to central government are relatively low and/or the immediate savings to the local commissioner are very high, levels of contribution will be refined to reflect this.
+The Life Chances Fund aims for contributions of around 20% of total outcomes payments, with local commissioners paying for the majority of the outcomes payments.
+However, the level of contribution from the LCF is refined to reflect the balance in savings that are generated for the wider public sector.
+Where the rate of savings to central government is relatively low and/or the immediate savings to the local commissioner are very high, levels of contribution will be refined to reflect this.

 The overall objective of the £80 million LCF is to help those people in society who face the most significant barriers to leading happy and productive lives.
-It will do this by:
+It has already begun and will continue to do this by:

-- increasing the number and scale of SIBs in England
+- increasing the scale of SIBs in England

 - making it easier and quicker to set up a SIB